-The definition of the SFR FDP\SDC.1 is repeated in the following because the SFR is extended to the confidentiality operation of EEPROM and RAM.
-Based on the Data Processing Policy defined in PP [6] the SFR FDP\SDC.1 includes the requirement to ensure the confidentiality of the EEPROM and RAM data.
+The definition of the SFR FDP_SDC.1 is repeated in the following because the SFR is extended to the confidentiality operation of EEPROM and RAM.
+Based on the Data Processing Policy defined in PP [6] the SFR FDP_SDC.1 includes the requirement to ensure the confidentiality of the EEPROM and RAM data.

-The (EEPROM confidentiality operation of) P6021y VB shall meet the requirement "Stored data confidentiality (FDP SDC.1)" as specified below.
+The (EEPROM confidentiality operation of) P6022y VB shall meet the requirement "Stored data confidentiality (FDP_SDC.1)" as specified below.

-FDP\SDC.1[EEPROM] Stored data confidentiality

-Hierarchical to: No other components

-FDP\SDC.1.1[EEPROM] The TSF shall ensure the confidentiality of the information of the user data while it is stored in the EEP
+FDP_SDC.1[EEPROM] Stored data confidentiality Hierarchical to: No other components FDP_SDC.1.1[EEPROM] The TSF shall ensure the confidentiality of the information of the user data while it is stored in the EEP ROM 27 .
+Dependencies: No dependencies.

-ROM 27.

-The (RAM confidentiality operation of) P6021y VB shall meet the requirement "Stored data confidentiality (FDP SDC.1)" as specified below.
+The (RAM confidentiality operation of) P6022y VB shall meet the requirement "Stored data confidentiality (FDP_SDC.1)" as specified below.

-FDP\SDC.1[RAM] Stored data confidentiality
+FDP_SDC.1[RAM] Hierarchical to: Stored data confidentiality

-Hierarchical to: No other components
+No other components

-27 [assignment: memory area]
+- 26 [assignment: action to be taken] - 27 [assignment: memory area]

+^{22 [}assignment: user data attributes]

+^{23 [}assignment: action to be taken]

+^{25 [}assignment: user data attributes]
-FDP\SDC.1.1[RAM] The TSF shall ensure the confidentiality of the information of the user data while it is stored in the RAM attributes or FDP\ITC.2 Import of user data with security attributes, or FCS\CKM.1 Cryptographic key generation], FCS\CKM.4 Cryptographic key destruction.

-The TOE shall meet the requirement "Cryptographic operation - TDES (FCS COP.1[TDES])" as specified below.

-FCS\COP.1[TDES] Cryptographic operation - TDES

-FCS\COP.1.1[TDES] The TSF shall perform encryption and decryption in accordance with a specified cryptographic algorithm TDES in ECB mode and provide hardware support for CBC mode and cryptographic key sizes 112 or 168 bit 31 that meet the following NIST SP 800-67 [22], NIST
+FDP_SDC.1.1[RAM] The TSF shall ensure the confidentiality of the information of the user data while it is stored in the RAM^{28} .
+Dependencies: No dependencies.
+The TOE shall meet the require (FCS_COP.1[TDES])" as spec ement "Cryptographic operation - TDES ified below.
+FCS_COP.1[TDES] Cryptographic operation - TDES Hierarchical to: No other components.
+Dependencies: [FDP_ITC.1 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation], FCS_CKM.4 Cryptographic key destruction.
+FCS_COP.1.1[TDES] The TSF shall perform encryption and decryption 29 in accordance with a specified cryptographic algorithm TDES in ECB mode 30 and provide hardware support for CBC mode and cryptographic key sizes 112 or 168 bit 31 that meet the following NIST SP 800-67 [23], NIST SP 800-38A [24] 32 .
+Note: A complete ECB implementation of FCS_COP.1[TDES] requires actions of the

-SP 800-38A [23] 32.

-Note: A complete ECB implementation of FCS\COP.1[TDES] requires actions of the IC Embedded Software Developer and the hardware support for the CBC mode of FCS\COP.1[TDES] is limited to encryption.
+Note: A complete ECB implementation of FCS_COP.1[TDES] requires actions of the IC Embedded Software Developer and the hardware support for the CBC mode of FCS_COP.1[TDES] is limited to encryption.

-Note: The cryptographic functionality FCS\COP.1[TDES] provided by the P6021y VB achieves a security level of maximum 80 Bits, if keying option 2 is used.
+Note: The cryptographic functionality FCS_COP.1[TDES] provided by the P6022y VB achieves a security level of maximum 80 Bits, if keying option 2 is used.